Writing Lessons & Advice: Theme

 Themes noted: class and gender struggles, love, life

 As the two become friends, Rose longs for the less-constrained kind of life Jack is able to lead as a lower-class male.
 As the friends develop a romantic relationship, Cal vengefully frames Jack for theft with the Heart of the Ocean diamond necklace, intent on getting him out of the way.
 Her feelings for him lead her to seek him out and free him when he’s locked in the master-at-arms’ office for his “wrong-doing”.
-By the way, as these scenes progress, the ship's staff are seen blockading the lower classes below deck and they fight for their lives.
-Rose has a way to safety as women and children are prioritized on the lifeboats.
-However, her feelings for Jake make her unable to abandon him, so she clamors back into the chaos of the sinking ship for him.
+By the way, as these scenes progress, the ship's staff are blockading the lower classes below deck and the lower classes are fighting for their lives before all is lost.
+Meanwhile, Rose has a way to safety as women and children are prioritized on the lifeboats.
+However, her feelings for Jack make her unable to abandon him, so she clamors back into the chaos of the sinking ship for him.

 Sadly, Jack perishes before they can be rescued from the wreckage.
 Rose promises she’ll never let go as she surrenders him to the icy ocean.
 On the rescue ship, she hides from her mother and ex-fiance in steerage and claims the last name Dawson when the worker asks.
 From there, she goes on to live the liberated life she planned with Jack.